PharosVPN — Platform Design

 10. Persistence

-Single SQLite database on helm (state/app.db), Goose migrations.
+Single SQLite database on coxswain (state/app.db), Goose migrations.

 Tables: ca (the root + intermediate CAs, §4), nodes, profiles, users,